ganoro/Symfony2Cloud/README.md

 [Symfony2](http://symfony.com/doc/current/book/installation.html) and
 the [Zend Developer Cloud](http://my.phpcloud.com).

-The user should be able to start a

 Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
 If you want to learn more about the features included, see the "What's Inside?" section.